needle-mirror/com.unity.netcode/Documentation~/command-stream.md

 Given an input component data you'll have these systems set up.

-- Gather input system
+- Gather input system (Client loop)
-  - Take input events and save in the input component data
+  - Take input events and save them in the input component data.
+This happens in `GhostInputSystemGroup`.
-- Process input system
+- Process input system (Server or prediction loop)
-  - Take current input component and process the values
+  - Take current input component and process the values.
+This _usually_ happens in `PredictedSimulationSystemGroup`.

 With `IInputComponentData` netcode handling it looks like this with code generated systems.

-- _Gather input system_
+- _Gather input system (Client loop)_
-  - _Take input events and save in an input component data_
+  - _Take input events and save them in the input component data.
+This happens in `GhostInputSystemGroup`._
-- Copy input to command buffer
+- Copy input to command buffer (Client loop)
   - Take current input data component and add to command buffer, also recording current tick
-- Apply inputs for current tick to input component data
+- Apply inputs for current tick to input component data (Server or prediction loop)
   - Retrieve inputs from command buffer for current tick and apply to input component.
 With prediction multiple input values could be applied as prediction rolls back (see [Prediction](prediction.md)).
-- _Process input system_
+- _Process input system (Server or prediction loop)_
-  - _Take current input component and process the values_
+  - _Take current input component and process the values.
+This _usually_ happens in `PredictedSimulationSystemGroup`._

 The first and last steps are the same as with the single player input handling, and these are the only systems you need to write/manage.
 An important difference, with netcode enabled input, is that the processing system can be called multiple times per tick as previous ticks (rollback) are handled.